 If you have a particular talent with arts and crafts, you may want to turn it into a business, either as a part-time enterprise, or as a full-time endeavour.

 Although every sector is unique in its own way, the basic principles of business best practice and legislation should be considered.
 If you are starting up, you will need to look into whether or not you are infringing someone else's intellectual property (IP).
-You will also need to make steps to protect and monetise your own IP assets - for guidance on this, see our guide on protecting your intellectual property.
+You will also need to make steps to protect and monetise your own IP assets - see protecting your intellectual property.

 You will also need to make sure your taxes and more general requirements such as marketing, finance and business planning are in order.

 Some arts and crafts business can easily be run from home, selling goods by direct marketing or over the internet.
-If this is viable for your business, read our guides on marketing and on how to create and manage a website.
+If this is viable for your business, read up on marketing and find out how to set up a small business website.

 When you work out the prices for your work, you need to take into account your time and the cost of any materials, as well as the profit you need to make to cover your general business overheads.
-You can read more about this in our guide on how to price your product or service.
-A free product costing template, with a worked out example, is available from Craft NI - find it in their product pricing guidelines on the Craft NI website.
+See how to price your product or service.

 View Craft NI's video with tips on taking part in trade visits below.